NikolayDachev/eve-ng/README.md

 NOTES:
 - Please be sure you did NOT set `admin` user passsword via init setup, import script or configuration.
   If ros is setup via winbox just cancel `new password` prompt, if is via ros cli just cancel it with `ctl+c`

   This script use `admin` user login via telnet(terminal) in order to make import/export .
-  If password is set the script will fail to login and will not be able to make import/export which cause error `ERROR: "Failed to lock the lab (60061).`.
+  If password is set the script will fail to login and will not be able to make export
-  NOTE: If you see this error just restart ros node and remove `admin` user password manually(also be sure eve-ng startup config is trun off)!
+  NOTE: `admin` password can be removed via ros cli: `/user/set admin password=""`!

 - Please be sure your eve-ng node is up and running before do configuration export.
 - Script will auto set eve-ng node to login prompt before do configuration export.
   `login with 'admin+c' is needed in order to do proper export.  `